 Jane is now focused on the internal workings of TFA, supporting people through change and achieving operational excellence, so that as we grow as an organisation we can increase our impact on educational inequality.

 Jane prides herself on being authentic and kind.
 She lives in Melbourne and is frequently heard talking about her cat ‘Duchess by name, Duchess by nature.’

-Lynda joined the TFA team as General Manager, Marketing & Recruitment in May 2022 and leads the execution of an integrated marketing and recruitment strategy.
-This includes planning and direction of recruitment and marketing, including promotion, branding and end-to-end communications.
+Lynda joined the TFA team as General Manager, Growth in 2022 and leads the execution of an integrated marketing and recruitment strategy.
+This includes planning and direction of recruitment and marketing (including promotion, branding and end-to-end communications).
 Lynda has a strategic and creative mindset with a passion for building purpose-led brands, great customer experiences and delivering commercial results.
 She has worked for a number of brands including RMIT University, Make-A-Wish, ANZ and more recently SGS Australia.

-Lynda holds a Bachelor of Applied Science, Post Graduate International Business (Marketing), a Master of Business Administration and is a graduate of the Institute of Company Directors (AICD).
-She is also a lifetime member of the Australian Marketing Institute and a member of the AICD.
+Lynda holds a Bachelor of Applied Science, Post Graduate International Business (Marketing), a Master of Business Administration and is a graduate and member of the Institute of Company Directors (AICD).
+She is also a lifetime member of the Australian Marketing Institute.

-Lynda lives in Melbourne with her husband Lou, has two adult children currently both living overseas, and has her dog Mr Bucks follow her pretty much everywhere she goes.
+Lynda lives in Melbourne with her husband Lou, has two adult children currently both living overseas.

 Heath is a strategic thinker and inspiring leader with significant experience as CEO of a national youth organisation which relied heavily on local, state and federal support.
 His professional background spans law, government, advocacy and executive roles.